dip-software/crossplane-compositions/README.md

 - Argo CD Applications are created in the same namespace as the `HelmApplication` resource
 - EnvironmentConfig references are resolved by Crossplane at composition time
 - The composition uses Crossplane Pipeline mode with function-go-templating
-- For OCI registries, omit the `chartName` field as the chart is specified in the `repoURL`
+- For OCI registries, omit the `chart` field as the chart is specified in the `repoURL`